carrefinho/forager/docs/build-guide.md

    - XIAO nRF52840
       - Solder two pads on opposite corners first to anchor it in place.
 Make sure it is lined up with the pads both horizontally and vertically.
       - Solder all remaining pads.
       - Flip the board over and solder the pin marked with a circle; this is the battery+ pin.
-You might need to stick the iron in the cutout to make sure it bonds with the pad on the XIAO properly.
+You may want to stick the iron in the cutout to make sure solder bonds with the pad properly.
 Flip the board back around.
    - Hot-swap sockets and diodes
       - Tin one pad first to anchor the diode/socket in place.
       - Solder the other pad.